azdavis/millet/docs/ARCHITECTURE.md

 These crates depend on many other crates to "unite" everything together.

+### `crates/sml-file-syntax`

+Unites all of the purely syntactical SML passes into one single API.

 ### `crates/analysis`

-Unifies all the passes into one single API.
+Unifies ~all of the passes into one single API.

 ### `crates/millet-ls`